Jonovono/RNSwiftUI/README.md

 # RNSwiftUI

-A sample SwiftUI application that can render React Native components like SwiftUI
+A sample SwiftUI application that can render React Native components